Chivier/Chivier/README.md

 -->

-- 🔭 I’m currently working on Distributed System
+- 🔭 I’m currently working on Distributed System for AI
 - 🤔 I’m looking for help with eBPF
 - 📫 How to reach me: chivier.humber@outlook.com